MordantWastrel/cf_swarm/part3-choosinginfrastructure/1-choosing-a-cloud-infrastructure-provider.md

 5. **Load Balancing**.
 Even if you're not yet concerned with scaling to handle heavy load, a provider that offers automated balancing between instances will make this a trivial task when the time comes.
 6. **Object Storage**.
 While we'll want to keep our databases and web site media on block storage, object storage is great for storing anything that doesn't need the low latency of an enterprise application.
 Amazon's S3 is the most common example.

-## Contenders: DigitalOcean, Vultr, Amazon, Or Anything Else
+## Contenders: DigitalOcean, Vultr, Amazon, Google Cloud, Or Anything Else

 The point of this guide is not to anoint one or more providers as the best for CF cloud deployment.
 There are so many providers in the market at similar price points that the "best practice" will come down to your needs and preferences.
 For our purposes, we've selected two providers based on our own research and recommendations from established users.
 While this guide will use their terminology and screenshot their utilities, almost all of the preparation and configuration will be similar \(control panels, networking, and provisioning\) or identical \(Docker configuration\).